Capture of Béjaïa (1510): Controversy dating and battle remains

-The Spanish left an inscription that adorns a door of the Casbah: “FERDINANDVS V REX HISPA NIAE INCLITVS VI ARMORVM PERFIDIS AGA RENIS HANC ABSTVLIT VR BEM ANNO MDVIIII (“Ferdinand V, illustrious king of Spain, took this city by force of arms from the perfidious children of Hagar in the year 1509."
+The Spanish left an inscription that adorns a door of the Casbah: “FERDINANDVS V REX HISPANIAE INCLITVS VI ARMORVM PERFIDIS AGA RENIS HANC ABSTVLIT VR BEM ANNO MDVIIII (“Ferdinand V, illustrious king of Spain, took this city by force of arms from the perfidious children of Hagar in the year 1509."
 This inscription gave rise to some scholarly disagreement about the actual date of the expedition, but as the old calendar considered that the new year began in March, the date of 1509 (i.e. early 1510 by modern reckoning) would be consistent with the account in the Spanish sources of the city falling quickly.
 Since it cannot be reconciled with the May date for the fall of the city given in Arab sources, it has been suggested that the inscription refers to the date Ferdinand authorised the expedition, or the date it departed, rather than the fall of the city.